galaxyproject/galaxy-hub/src/events/2018-europe-dev/index.md

  - Musumba Awori: *Draft genome of a bacterium (Xenorhabdus griffiniae XN45) isolated from Kenyan Steinernema nematodes reveals its potential synthesis  of a  spectrum  of specialised metabolites*
  - Jochen Bick:
  - Matthias Bernt: *Establishing a Galaxy Server and building a Galaxy User Community from scratch.
 A field report from the UFZ Leipzig*
+ - Geoffrey Nelson: *Refinery: a data management, analysis, and visualization platform using the Galaxy workbench*

 **preliminary schedule**